ArcBlock/abtnode-docs/src/developer/bundle-blocklets/index.md

 ### 6. Adapt Ajax requests

-If you are using some ajax request library such as axios, please make following changes:
+If you are using ajax request libraries such as axios, please make following changes:

 ```javascript
 import axios from 'axios';